Skip to Main Content

 Key takeaways

-• Fair Access to Insurance Requirements (FAIR) insurance policies are policies of last-resort, designed for homeowners in high-risk areas unable to get coverage from a standard provider.
+• Fair Access to Insurance Requirements (FAIR) insurance policies are policies of last resort, designed for homeowners in high-risk areas unable to get coverage from a standard provider.

 • FAIR Plan policies cover less than a standard home insurance policy and usually cost more.

-• To qualify for the FAIR Plan insurance, most homeowners will need to show they have been denied coverage multiple times in the private market.
+• To qualify for FAIR Plan insurance, most homeowners will need to show they have been denied coverage multiple times in the private market.

 FAIR Plan insurance explained

-FAIR Plans are state-run programs that are subsidized by private insurance companies.
+FAIR Plans are state-run programs that are financially supported by private insurance companies.
 A FAIR Plan is slightly different from a typical home insurance company because it is a shared market plan.
-Rather than getting coverage from a single insurance company, several insurance companies cover your property in a FAIR Plan, limiting the amount of risk that one company assumes.
+Rather than getting coverage from a single insurance company, technically, several insurance companies cover your property in a FAIR Plan, limiting the amount of risk that one company assumes.
 If you have to file a claim, every participating company pays for a portion of your loss.

 FAIR Plan home insurance is intended to be a last-resort option.
-You cannot apply for home insurance through your state’s FAIR Plan as your first option because you will have to prove that you have been denied home insurance from several private companies.
+You cannot apply for home insurance through your state’s FAIR Plan as your first option because you will have to prove that you have been denied home insurance by several private companies.

-High-risk homes and FAIR Plans
+High-risk homes and FAIR Plan insurance

 FAIR Plans specifically cover high-risk homes and high-risk homeowners.
 However, the criteria for what is considered a high-risk home is very specific.
 Here are some of the characteristics of a high-risk home that may qualify you for FAIR Plan insurance:

-• You live in an area with a high risk of severe weather, like tornadoes, hurricanes or earthquakes.
+• You live in an area with a high risk of severe weather like tornadoes, hurricanes or earthquakes.

 • You live in a neighborhood with a high rate of crime, vandalism or theft.